 Once academic bankruptcy has been granted, the term "Academic Bankruptcy" will be reflected on the transcript for each semester/term affected.
 Declaration of academic bankruptcy will not remove courses from a student record.
 Terms marked "Academic Bankruptcy" will be ignored only in the computation of the Gadsden State GPA.
 A student may declare academic bankruptcy only once.
 Bankruptcy at this institution does not guarantee that other institutions will approve such action.
 This determination will be made by the respective transfer institutions.
-For more information, students may contact the Registrar, Records Office, One Stop Center, P.O.
-Box 227, Gadsden, AL 35902-0227; 256.439.6911, or email benders@gadsdenstate.edu
+For more information, students may contact the Admissions and Records Office in the One Stop Center by email admissions@gadsdenstate.edu or by telephone 256.549.8210.